Our Microbial Overlords were an occult phenomenon for almost the entirety of the 250,000 years we’ve been around.

-The impact of Our Microbial Overlords on us and their interwoven-ness with our lives never ceases to astound me, but there are some even cooler jokes they’ve played on us in the past – cooler than all the pestilence we now credit them for.
+The impact Our Microbial Overlords have had on us – and their interwoven-ness with our lives – never ceases to astound me, but there are some amazingly cool jokes they’ve played on us in the past.

 Farting and Dragons